-In the 2017-18 campaign, there were 737 teams competing, with 763 being the record for the most entrants in 2011-12.
-While it’s normally the top flight sides that prevail and lift the trophy at the end of the tournament (Arsenal have claimed it a record 13 times), sometimes the minnows manage to get the better of the powerhouses.
-Here we take a look at the five biggest upsets in the history of the competition.
+In the 2020-21 campaign, there are 736 teams competing, with 763 being the record for the most entrants in 2011-12.
+While it’s normally the top flight sides that prevail and lift the trophy at the end of the tournament (Arsenal have claimed it a record 14 times), sometimes the minnows manage to get the better of the powerhouses – and star in FA Cup features on TV.
+Here we take a look at some of the biggest upsets in the history of the competition.

 Leeds United were one of the greatest teams in the top division in the 1970s, and in 1973 were in the peak of the Don Revie era.
 At the end of the 1971-72 campaign, the Whites had earned a second-place finish in the top flight and had also won the 1972 FA Cup.
 The reigning champions charged all the way to the FA Cup final and looked set to retain their crown when they came up against Sunderland in the final at Wembley in front of 100,000 spectators.

 The Black Cats were wallowing in the second division at the time and were expected to be rolled over by the Yorkshire giants.
 Bob Stokoe’s men pulled off what is considered to be one of the biggest upsets ever in the competition and won the match 1-0.
 The trophy remains the side’s only piece of major silverware since World War II.